adamw/veripacks/README.md

 Veripacks implements some of the ideas from the blog post ["Let's turn packages into a module system"](http://www.warski.org/blog/2012/11/lets-turn-packages-into-a-module-system/).

-Veripacks allows to specify which classes from a package should be visible, and verify that the specification is met.
+Veripacks allows to specify which classes from a package should be accessible, and verify that the specification is met.

-This is similar to package-private access in Java, however Veripacks respects package parent-child dependencies.
+This is similar to package-private access in Java, however Veripacks extends this to subpackages, respecting package parent-child dependencies.
 While usually the package is just a string identifier, Veripacks treats packages in a hierarchical way.
 For example, `foo.bar.baz` is a subpackage of `foo.bar`.
 That means that exporting a class not only hides other classes from the same package, but also classes from subpackages.

 In some cases, Veripacks can be used to replace a separate build module.
 It aims to be a scalable and composable solution, allowing for multi-layered exports, that is specifying access both for small pieces of code and large